awayson/tcp-server-socket/README.md

 - IoT device communication

 ## Extensibility
-The project is designed to be extendable:
+The project is designed to be extendable.